samihadatta/workshop-p5js/README.md

     }
     ```

     Notice anything different?
 This time, we let the application begin with a canvas a tad smaller than the browser window - `windowWidth` and `windowHeight` are special variables just for this kind of shenanigan.
+Question: can we do `let canvas_width = windowWidth - 100` outside `setup()`?

 1. Anyone here likes object-oriented programming?
 Anyone remembers the blobs from CS 10?
 Let's make a `Ball` class.
 Add it to your `sketch.js`!